-After twenty two years (our anniversary is tomorrow!) we're in a place of true financial freedom.
-And while that definitely feels A-M-A-Z-I-N-G (SERIOUSLY ~ best gift ever, I wish I could give this precious gift to you!), it also has led to some financial mistakes over the last few months.
+After twenty five years of marriage, we're finally in a place of true financial freedom.
+And while that definitely feels A-M-A-Z-I-N-G (SERIOUSLY ~ best gift ever, I wish I could give this precious gift to you!), it also can sometimes lead to financial mistakes.

 #1 or #2?
 (And the truth.) 🙂 After pinching pennies for 22 years, we’re finally in a place where there’s a little more wiggle room for a little more splurging and a little less pinching.
 But.
 As we’ve enjoyed some splurging recently, I’ve realized that the problem with having more is that it’s easy to whittle money away on things because we don’t have a long term “big” financial goal in planned.
 So, waste $30 on a meal out because maybe you can?
 Or, buy flowers when you could live without them because there’s a little more moo-lag in the bank?
 If you have enough, it maybe doesn’t matter, right?
 WRONG.
 (At least for me!)
 I’ve realized we’ve splurged some on things we can totally live without because we haven’t chosen to dream big.
 (That $100 wasted at a restaurant and on flowers are the beginnings of a paid for vacation!)
 So, this week as our kids are gone at camp, my hubby and I are going to do some dreaming big about what we REALLY want, instead of what we want right now.
 (Maybe a nice vacation?
 Or a new piece of furniture?
 Or a new ministry to give to?
 Or dreaming a crazy big long term goal like a vacation rental home?)
 If you’re in the middle of a splurging season, maybe it’s time to consider (like us!) starting a saving season toward those bigger-than-we’ve-been-dreaming of goals.
 (That being said – I love the bottom one.
 But I don’t need it, can live without it, and am going to dream right around it for now too.
 I’d love to hear which you like best though, and what you’re dreaming big for today!)

-Because we've kind of stopped dreaming of what we really want our money to do, we've settled to just fluff off a little money here and there.
+Because we've kind of stopped dreaming of what we really want our money to do, it's easy to settle and just fluff off a little money here and there.
 (Now, by nature we're not big spenders and put most of our money into our home, but little fluffs have happened in more places than I'd care to admit the last few months.)

-We ate out an extra time this week (at a sit down Mexican place no less.)
+We ate out an extra time that we didn't need to (at a sit down Mexican place no less.)

 Even though we all opted for water and my daughter and I split a meal, we still shelled out an extra $50 when we had plenty of food at home.

-We splurged more than we ever would have a few years ago on our son's recent graduation.
+Over the last few years we've splurged more than we ever would have a few years ago on things like our kids recent graduations.

 It was totally worth it, but there were easily a few hundred dollars that could have been reeled back in if we'd had a plan.